Former Scottish leader launches new pro-independence party

-LONDON (AP) — Scotland’s former first minister, Alex Salmond, said Friday he is setting up a new pro-independence party that will field candidates in the country's upcoming elections.
+LONDON (AP) — Scotland’s former first minister, Alex Salmond, announced Friday that he is making a return to frontline politics at the head of a new pro-independence party in upcoming elections.

+Salmond, who was acquitted last year in a sexual assault trial, denied that the launch of his party named Alba — the Scottish Gaelic word for Scotland — would weaken the cause of independence from the United Kingdom in the May 6 Scottish Parliament election.

+The governing Scottish National Party, which Salmond led for two decades until 2014, hopes to use the vote as a springboard to another referendum on Scottish independence.
+Salmond is involved in a bitter feud with his successor as SNP leader, First Minister Nicola Sturgeon.

 However, the two have been locked in a feud over who knew what and when about the sexual assault allegations against Salmond.